Shriners Hospitals Wants Children and Families to "Be Burn Aware"

-“Many of the burn injuries we see each year occur as a result of accidents in and around the home,” said Robert Sheridan, M.D., assistant chief of staff and chief of burn surgery at Shriners Hospitals for Children — Boston.
+“Many of the burn injuries we see each year occur as a result of accidents in and around the home,” said Robert L. Sheridan, M.D., interim chief of staff and chief of burn surgery at Shriners Hospitals for Children — Boston.
 “Recognizing Burn Awareness Week each February is an important part of our mission to educate the public about burn injuries and reinforce the initiatives Shriners Hospitals for Children promotes throughout the year in hopes of preventing burn injuries before they happen.”